1st Native American treasurer to push economic development

 Treasury’s relationship with tribes has faced challenges even recently.

-More than a dozen Native American tribes sued the Treasury Department in 2020 over the distribution of federal funding for coronavirus relief, some of which was delayed by months.
+More than a dozen Native American tribes sued the Treasury Department in 2020 over the distribution of federal coronavirus relief funding, some of which was delayed by months.

 Other tribes sued, alleging they were shortchanged because the Treasury Department relied on inaccurate population data for tribes.
 The Government Accountability Office, the auditing arm of Congress, detailed the agency’s missteps in a report published last October.
-The Treasury Department agreed to update its tribal consultation policy.
+The Treasury Department agreed to update its tribal consultation policy, but the government watchdog said Wednesday it hasn’t seen a revised document.

-Malerba is one of 9.7 million people in the U.S. who identify as American Indian and Alaska Native, according to the Census Bureau.
+Malerba is one of 9.7 million people in the U.S. who identify as Native American or Alaska Native, according to the U.S. Census Bureau.
 And while roughly eight million Native Americans are eligible to cast a ballot, census surveys estimate that large portions of the population are not registered to vote.

 Biden has taken several steps to demonstrate his commitment to tribal nations.
 He named Deb Haaland as the first Native American to lead the Interior Department and has appointed at least three Native American judges to the federal court system.